0w8States/PLC-Design-Patterns/Behavioral Patterns/Chain of Responsibility/README.md

 Now, imagine using this chain for not only fault checking, like the example above but also other request based items.
 With this structure, a handler object isn't limited to only reporting back in the case of a failure.
 The handler can also choose to process a request if it wants, this can be very advantageous.

-For instance, your boss wants you to create a program to allow the first freely available robot to dock at home, while the system is running, and then allow some technicians to run routine diagnostics.
+For instance, your boss wants you to create a program to allow the first freely available robot to dock at home, while the system is running, and then enable some technicians run routine diagnostics.
 To avoid doing a broadcast message and evaluating the data, let us assume that with a bit of planning you realize that the checks should be performed sequentially.

 A technician should be able to use the HMI to send out a request.
 The request is passed from each robot until it finds the first available robot to process the request.

 ![Multiprocess](Images/MultiProcess.png)

 Not only is this possible with a **Chain of Responsibilities**, but you can also create a tree-type architecture for the handlers to process requests.
-Imagine not only having a **Generate Report and Home** command, but also a **Beep** command, or a **Lights On**/**Lights Off** command.
-To access those features, you simply change the request that you send to the handler chain.
+Imagine not just having a **Generate Report and Home** command, but also a **Beep** command, or a **Lights On**/**Lights Off** command.
+To access those features, you easily change the request that you send to the handler chain.
 You are essentially creating a tree of commands, but because the handlers use the same interface they can be used in a chain.